Book One: A SIMPLE ACT OF KINDNESS

 stealing, plus my constant disrespect towards Mr. Murphy and the

-some way I could make it up to these men for their incredible
+a way I could make it up to them for their incredible

 There was bad news on